Skip to main content

 Email: Hmanelsk@purdue.edu

 Henry received his BSc from Columbia University in Applied Mathematics in 2022.
-Currently, he is a PhD student working with Professor Roger Wiens on exploring Martian geochemistry using LIBS and VISIR spectroscopy as a member of the SuperCam science team.
-His research has focused on comparing LIBS and visible reflectance spectroscopy on Mars and using LIBS plasma diagnostics to explore the fundamental assumptions of SuperCam's elemental calibration.
+Currently, he is a PhD candidate working with Professor Roger Wiens on exploring Martian geochemistry using LIBS and VISIR spectroscopy as a member of the SuperCam science team.
+His research has focused on comparing LIBS and visible reflectance spectroscopy on Mars, using LIBS plasma diagnostics to explore the fundamental assumptions of SuperCam's elemental calibration, and investigating trace metal enrichments in Jezero Crater.
 Outside of research, he enjoys language learning and stargazing.

 Curriculum Vitae